qloutin22/Multinational-Retail-Data-Centralisation/README.md

 ## Project Code Breakdown

 <h4>gitignore</h4>
-Hides database crediental files.
+Hides database credentials files.
 <h4>data_cleaning.py</h4>
 This file contains the Data Cleaning class which cleans data.
 The data was also cleaned in SQL.
 <h5>def read_rds_table</h5>
 Reads tables and returns a table name.
 <h5>def clean_orders_data</h5>
-Cleans data from a table name that was identifed using the above method.
+Cleans data from a table name that was identified using the above method.
 The data is cleaned into different data types.
 <h5>upload_to_db_2</h5>
 This method contains a engine to upload tables to a pgAdmin4 database.
 <h5>def upload_to_json</h5>
-This method gets a json file from a url and returns the data.
+This method gets a Json file from a URL and returns the data.
 <h5>def upload_to_db_3</h5>
-This method takes the json file from the above method and uploads it to a table using an engine created in another method.
+This method takes the Json file from the above method and uploads it to a table using an engine created in another method.
 <h4>data_extraction.py</h4>
 This file contains various data extraction and data cleaning methods
 <h5>def retrieve_pdf_data</h5>